Jvinuelapz/Chest_XRay_Classification_CNN/README.md

 jupyter notebook CourseWork.ipynb

 🗂️ Repository Structure
-- 23038621_Case_Study_Report_24.pdf: The complete case study report.
+- Application_of_CNN_in_Medical_Image_Classification.pdf: The complete case study report.

-- CourseWork.ipynb: The Jupyter Notebook containing my code and analysis.
+- XRay_CNN.ipynb: The Jupyter Notebook containing my code and analysis.

 - requirements.txt: A list of all necessary Python dependencies.